on all US orders over $99

 The truth is out and sugars, not fats, are the villains when it comes to weight gain.
 Eating protein and good fats are very important for weight loss and overall health.
 Healthy fats and oils curb cravings and increase feelings of satiety after a meal, so the desire for dessert disappears.
 Healthy fats and oils are found in foods like avocadoes, coconut, macadamia nuts, flaxseeds, chia seeds, hemp hearts, grassfed meats, and extra virgin olive oil.

-If you really want to know how to lose weight fast, look into supplementation.
+If you really want to know how to quickly lose weight, look into supplementation.
 Consider supplementing with these two healthy fats:

 Gamma Linolenic Acid (GLA).
 This essential fat is often the most deficient fat in our diets.
 GLA stimulates metabolism by activating brown fat, which in turn boosts your fat-burning metabolism.
 GLA also increases serotonin levels, which can suppress appetite.